benjaminfisher/rapid_web_development_proj1/README.md

    application.rb' NO QUOTES.
 Then go to your browser and navigate to localhost:4567 (or whatever port your sinatra is running WEBRICK on).
 When Jake gives the go-ahead on his template I will create the views and .erb files needed for the templated parts of the site.  - jeffreyhogan 102211

+---

+Added Career Services page and updated styles for main content blocks.
+Also changed favicon. - bfisher 102311